Book No.001 (Political Science)

 Table of Contents

-• Polity refers to an organization designed to regulate the entire community, involving rule-making, decision-taking, and authority over each member.
+• Polity refers to an organization where rules are made and decisions are taken for the whole community, and authority is exercised over each member.

-• In ancient Greek city-states, institutions and activities aimed at securing the ‘good life’ for the community were considered part of ‘polities.’
+• Each city-state had a compact social life and culture where all institutions and activities aimed at securing the ‘good life for the community’ were part of politics.

-• Matters like faith, worship, education, art, and culture are not typically considered part of politics unless regulation is needed for public order and safety.
+• Religion, education, art, and culture do not fall under the sphere of politics unless their regulation is required to maintain public order and safety.

 SCOPE OF POLITICAL THEORY